Hubert Hurkacz: 2023: United Cup semifinalist, second Masters title

-2024: United Cup finalist, Australian Open quarterfinal, first clay title, world No. 6
+2024: United Cup final, Australian quarterfinal, first clay title, World No. 6

 Hurkacz started the season at the 2024 United Cup.
 Following his first match win in singles he paired up with Iga Świątek in mixed doubles to secure a win over Brazil.
 With the wins over Spain, China and France, team Poland qualified for the finals.

 Seeded ninth at the 2024 Australian Open, Hurkacz defeated qualifiers Omar Jasika and Jakub Menšík, 21st seed Ugo Humbert and another Frenchman, wildcard Arthur Cazaux to reach the quarterfinals for the first time at this Major.
 He lost to Daniil Medvedev in a four hour five setter match.
 As a result he moved to World No. 8 in the rankings.

 In February, Hurkacz entered the Open 13 Provence tournament as the defending champion.
 He reached the semifinals, after having defeated Alexander Shevchenko and Tomáš Macháč.
 In the semifinal he lost to Ugo Humbert in two sets.

 In March in Miami, he lost on the round of 16 to 11th seed Grigor Dimitrov.

 In April, seeded second, he made his first clay semifinal in his career at the 2024 Estoril Open with wins over qualifiers Jan Choinski and Pablo Llamas Ruiz.
 Next he reached his first clay court final and tenth overall defeating Cristian Garín.
 He lifted his first clay court title defeating Pedro Martinez in straight sets, having won a title on all surfaces, joining the list of then 16 active players having accomplished this feat.